Amazon Trademark Infringement

 - Whether you had the rights to the trademark because of prior use

-- Whether the trademarks or goods are different or unrelated enough that they do not constitute infringement
+- Whether the trademarks or goods and services are different or unrelated enough that they do not constitute infringement

 - Whether any trademark registration at issue is valid